20mattk/20mattk/README.md

-Hi, my name is Matt K (20mattk)
-- I’m interested in machine learning, AI, and web development.
+Hello and welcome!
+I've got interests in data analytics, machine learning, and data science!